l0k18/docker-gentoo-steemd/README.md

 remember even if you edit it where it is) and the other is `.editdkr` which will let you edit the `Dockerfile`.

+There is more commands now available in there, but the 'halp' command will provide enough information to use most of them.

+There is now a monitor script that can be used, and there is a command in the `init.sh` that launches it inside a screen session detached.
+Copy or rename the `config.example` and `config.py.example` to the same names without the `.example` ending and the monitor script will have all the details.
+Some of the parameters are unneccessary in the current configuration but I intend to add more functions that will use them (such as a manual toggle between your primary and secondary witness).

+There is also a price feed setter script that draws its numbers from coinmarketcap, it also draws on the the same configurations, and note that the `init.sh` brings the environment variables set in `config` into your environment along with all the aliases to make managing a witness is nice and easy.

 This is a super simple, minimalistic docker container, designed in the way that *I* do things, which is usually different to other people.
 I think it is simpler and more efficient.